Xiaojing Yan - Lingzhi Girl #4

 Wayne L. Prim Theater

-Jonathan Keats and Brittany Cox, along with Rebecca Lendl of the Long Now Foundation, explore Centuries of the Bristlecone and how art inspires reflection on deep time.
+Jonathan Keats and Brittany Nicole Cox, along with Rebecca Lendl of the Long Now Foundation, explore Centuries of the Bristlecone and how art inspires reflection on deep time.
 Moderated by William L. Fox.

 6 to 9 pm